kl2792/sake/README.md

 # Saké

-A simple and powerful language for creating customizable visual simulations of finite-state automata.
+A simple and powerful language for creating and manipulating customizable visual simulations of finite-state automata including DFAs, NFAs, Moore, and Mealy machines.

 # Sample Code

 ```
-idk how to do custom syntax highlighting

 ```

 # Features